samaddmirzaa/london-transit-archetypes/README.md

 Unsupervised machine learning applied to Transport for London's rail network.
 The project takes a year of quarter-hourly passenger data and asks a simple question: if you ignore where stations are and look only at how people use them, what kinds of station does London actually have?

 The answer turns out to be six.
-This project finds those six types, checks that they are real rather than an accident of the algorithm, gives them names, flags the handful of stations that fit none of them, and finishes with an interactive app where you can search any station and see its type, its daily rhythm and the stations most like it.
+This project finds those six types, checks how they came to be by the algorithm, gives them names, flags the handful of stations that fit none of them, and finishes with an interactive app where you can search any station and see its type, its daily rhythm and the stations most like it.

-## The question

 TfL already knows where every station sits and which lines serve it.
 What is far less obvious is the behavioural pattern of a station: when people tap in and out, which way the flow runs at rush hour, how the rhythm changes at the weekend, and how much of the traffic is people changing trains rather than starting or ending a journey.
-Stations that sit miles apart on the map can behave almost identically, and next door neighbours can behave nothing alike.
+Stations that sit miles apart on the map can behave similar to one another, and next door neighbours can behave nothing alike.

 This project groups stations by behaviour alone.
 No location information is used anywhere in the modelling.
 The fact that the resulting groups then line up cleanly with real London geography, with residential types ringing the outer zones, workplace types clustered in the centre and interchange types sitting on the real junctions, is one of the main results and good evidence that the patterns are genuine.

-## The data
+## Data

 The source is TfL's NUMBAT 2024 dataset, a detailed model of rail demand across the London Underground, Overground, DLR, Elizabeth line and Trams.

 * Five files, one per day type: Monday, an average Tuesday to Thursday (the typical mid week day), Friday, Saturday and Sunday.
 * Each station's day is split into 96 quarter-hour slices, running on the traffic day from 05:00 to 04:59 rather than midnight to midnight.
 * Entries and exits are recorded separately.
 This separation is what makes the directional features possible.
 * There are 471 stations in the raw files.
-These are filtered down to the 432 that are genuinely active.
+These are filtered down to the 432 that are active.
 The 39 that are removed are Croydon tram stops with no gatelines, so they record no entries or exits at all.

 Station coordinates come from a separate TfL Freedom of Information release, joined to the passenger data on the National Location Code.
 That file covers all 432 active stations with no gaps, which is why the map has complete coverage.